harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 ### 4. Create Catalog

-This step is used to create the `catalog-info.yaml/idp.yaml` to be ued to register the software component we have created in previous step in our IDP catalog.
+This step is used to create the `catalog-info.yaml/idp.yaml` to be used to register the software component we have created in previous step in our IDP catalog.

 :::warning